 Every small business has a selling method they use to close deals.
-Whether you’re a real estate agent or a startup founder, you have one goal: Make money.
+Whether you’re a real estate agent or a startup founder, you have one goal: drive sales revenue.

 It doesn’t matter who you sell to, or the size of your business.
 Building a sales pipeline helps you better predict upcoming sales, and create rich opportunities for potential customers from prospect to closing.

 Surprisingly, the sales pipeline is pretty similar for everyone.
-It’s not only a tactic for sales teams sitting in a big corporate office, but also for small business owners who want to sell more.
+It’s not only a sales strategy for corporate teams in a big fancy office, but also for small business owners who want to sell more.

-Here’s an overview of what a typical sales pipeline formula looks like, and how you can build one for your business.
+Here’s an overview of what an effective sales pipeline formula looks like, and how you can build one for your business.

 Your goal in the first stage of your sales pipeline is to identify new leads for your business.
 There are several ways of finding these prospects; often, businesses rely on social media posts, in-person networking, and cold outreach to bring new leads to their business.